duruaku-cmd/Simple-CI-WebApp/README.md

+# Azure DevOps CI Pipeline for Node.js Web Application

-# Introduction
+## 📌 Introduction
-This project demonstrates how to build a complete **Continuous Integration (CI)** workflow using **Azure DevOps Pipelines**.
+This project demonstrates how to build a complete **Continuous Integration (CI)** workflow using **Azure DevOps**.
-It includes a simple Node.js web application with automated tests, showcasing how code can be validated every time a developer pushes changes or opens a pull request.
+It includes the development of a simple Node.js web application, automated unit testing using Jest + Supertest, Git version control, and a fully automated CI pipeline executed on a self-hosted Linux agent.

-The primary objective of this project is to:
+The goal of this project is to simulate a **real enterprise DevOps environment**, including:

-- Learn how modern DevOps teams automate the build and validation process
-- Implement a real-world CI pipeline using Azure DevOps YAML
+- Structuring work using Azure Boards
+- Managing code through Azure Repos and Git
-- Understand how Git, Azure Boards, Azure Repos, and Azure Pipelines work together
+- Automating builds and tests using Azure Pipelines (YAML)
-- Build a portfolio-worthy project that reflects industry CI/CD practices
+- Executing pipelines on a self-hosted agent
+- Practicing best CI/CD and DevOps principles

+This project serves as a practical foundation for more advanced DevOps workflows such as CD, containerization, IaC, and cloud deployments.

 ---